-Since moving to Mendocino County in 2006, I have worked as a psychotherapist in private practice with people of all ages, and at Redwood Children’s Services (RCS) working with at-risk youth and their families.
-Although I still work as an independent contractor with RCS and California Mentor, I now mainly work out of my private practice in “downtown” Ukiah.
+Since moving to Mendocino County in 2006, I have worked as a psychotherapist in private practice with people of all ages.
+I worked for nearly 6 years at Redwood Children’s Services (RCS) with at-risk youth and their families – I currently work as an independent contractor and trainer with several agencies in Mendocino and Lake Counties.

-I am also an international practitioner and trainer in somatic-oriented psychotherapy, and this approach to treating stress and trauma.
-I am a certified Somatic Experiencing Practitioner (SEP) and an assistant trainer for the SEP Training Program.
+I am also an international practitioner and trainer in somatic-oriented psychotherapy, working with stress, shock and developmental trauma.
+I am a certified Somatic Experiencing Practitioner (SEP), training assistant and consultant for the SEP Training Program; as well as a presenter on Somatic Experiencing.
 I have trained under and taught with Dr. Peter Levine, creator of Somatic Experiencing.
+I am presently completing my training to become a SE Trainer.
 I have also been part of the trainer faculty for Trauma First Aide Associates.
 In 2006, I had the opportunity to serve on a Trauma Outreach Program to Louisiana to treat survivors and train health care providers in Trauma First Aide, to assist them in dealing with the aftermath from Hurricane Katrina.
 In 2012, I had the great opportunity to help introduce Somatic Experiencing to mainland China.
 I also spent a year working internationally with Burmese refugees in Asia.

 I am a HeartMath Certified Practitioner and am enjoying integrating these biofeedback skills and technology into my practice, especially as it relates to helping people learn to develop better self-regulation and increased resiliency.
 I am also trained in Trauma-Focused Cognitive Behavioral Therapy.
 My intention is to seek out and integrate various approaches to healing stress and trauma.

-For the past few years, I have been immersed in the field of Interpersonal Neurobiology (IPNB), and my current work focuses on the theoretical integration and clinical application of Somatic Experiencing within an Interpersonal Neurobiological framework.
+For the past decade, I have been immersed in the field of Interpersonal Neurobiology (IPNB), and my current work focuses on the theoretical integration and clinical application of Somatic Psychology within an Interpersonal Neurobiological framework.
 I am a member of a small monthly consultation group lead by IPNB teacher and author Bonnie Badenoch, and also attend regular study groups with IPNB co-founder and theorist Allan Schore.
-I am also training in Dynamic Attachment Re-Patterning Experience (DARe).
+I also have training in several approaches to treating attachment and complex trauma.